wpswings/membership-for-woocommerce/README.txt

 == Changelog ==

+= 3.1.0 - Released on 26 May 2026 =
+* New : Compatibility with latest WC ( 10.7.0 ) and WP ( 7.0 )
+* New : UI/UX dashboard layout changes
+* New : UI/UX Membership templates changes

 = 3.0.8 - Released on 06 April 2026 =
 * New : Compatibility with latest WP(6.9.4) & WC(10.6.2)
 * Fix : Deprecated function issues and escaping issues